Mohamed-nasr8/Tasks-System/README.md

 ``.NET Core API Application with a Postgresql Database that allows users of the application to create tasks and set tasks``

 ### Stack and Technologies :
-- .NET 6 or 7 (Your Prefereable Choice)
+- .NET 6
-- Use PostgreSQL as Database
+-  PostgreSQL as Database
 - EntityFramework Core as ORM
 - JWT Authentication Scheme
 - Swagger / OpenAPI